 So.
 Now our condiments are ready.
 Hopefully you made them way before dinner time, so this burger assembly is going to feel like a breeze.

 I use Morningstar Garden Veggie burger patties to make these burgers.
-You can use your favorite burger patty (*gasp!* even a meaty one, if you insist), but I like the Garden Veggie burger because I can find it in any regular grocery store, it isn’t trying to pretend to be meat, and it actually has discernible veggies in it.
+You can use your favorite burger patty (*gasp!* even a meaty one, if you insist), but I love the Garden Veggie burger and I use them all the time!
+I like that they have discernible veggies in them, and they aren’t trying to pretend to be meat.
+(Hey, I’m not a vegetarian because I want to eat meat.
+You feel me?)

-We’ve been chowing a lot of premade veggie patties in the last few months, as one of my goals has been to cut back on efforts required at mealtime.
+We’ve been chowing a lot of these Morningstar veggie patties in the last few months, as one of my goals has been to cut back on efforts required at mealtime.
 Although I still occasionally make my own veggie patties, I do admit that it feels like a luxury to open the freezer and have a patty ready for me.
 I am definitely growing more and more fond of meals I can make with less fuss!
-More than that, my husband is so flexible about eating meatless meals even though he is a die-hard carnivore, but every time I make a veggie patty at home, he tells me he wishes it stuck together more like a meat patty: the Morningstar patty does this, which makes him a happy camper, too.

 So.
 Saute your burger patties in butter.
 Yes.
 Salted butter.
 Yum.
 A little butter won’t kill you.
 Aim for a deep, golden color on both sides of the patty.